-Cyber liability insurance, also called cybersecurity insurance, protects small businesses from the high costs of a data breach or malicious software attack.
-It covers expenses such as customer notification, credit monitoring, legal fees, and fines.
+Cyber liability insurance, also called cybersecurity insurance, protects IT and technology businesses from the high financial losses of a data breach and other cyber risks.
+It covers expenses such as customer notification, credit monitoring, data recovery, legal fees, and fines.

 WARNING!
 WARNING!
 WARNING!
 WARNING!
 WARNING!